dimitrismallis/dimitrismallis.github.io/_pages/about.md

 ### Research

 Currently my focus in on 3D vision and it's application towards accelerating parametric Computer-Aided Design (CAD).
-I am particularly interested in automated reverse engineering of 2D/3D CAD models, effective recovery of construction history and capturing of design intent.
+I am particularly interested in automated reverse engineering of 2D/3D CAD models as well as leveraging multimodal large language models (MLLMs) for AI-assisted design.

 During my PhD, I concentrated on learning with minimal manual supervision through self-supervised and semi-supervised learning, specifically for the tasks of landmark detection and human pose estimation.
 Later, I also looked into deep learning based recommender systems and the problem of click-through-rate (CTR) prediction.